Selling an Inherited Property with Siblings

 Assessing the Property's Value

-Before you can list that mid-century modern in Cameron Village or that colonial revival in Historic Oakwood, you need to know its true worth in today's market.
+Before you can strategically position that mid-century modern in Cameron Village or that colonial revival in Historic Oakwood, you must establish its fair market value.
+This is a foundational step that must be grounded in objective data, not sentiment.

 Professional Appraisal